robtweed/qewd-hit-platform/docs/installation/audit.md

 The Audit Service will listen on port 8080.
 To listen on a different port, change the *-p* parameter, eg:

         -p 3000:8080

+Note, the listener port (the first one before the colon) must correspond to the port defined in the *settings.json* file for the Audit MicroService.

 ## Persisting Data on the Audit Service